ffuentesr97/08_25_HH103_genome/README.md

 The updated annotation improves accuracy in coding regions and symbiosis-related genes, enabling further comparative and functional genomics.

+This work aims to improve the genome annotation of *S. fredii* HH103 to facilitate the discovery of genes involved in symbiotic nitrogen fixation, host interaction, and plasmid dynamics.

 ---

 ## Genome Assembly